 Rushing His Way

-For parents of incoming freshman, you have probably started to hear about fraternity rush.
-The way rush is handled for fraternities are radically different than sororities, but I am glad to give you the parent perspective on both (check out our blog on sororities here).
-Either way, you will not find too many who love the process.
-But like it or not, Greek life does have its advantages, especially at a large college; and kids are probably not going to forgo the rumors about rush if it means not joining.
+For parents of incoming freshmen, you have probably started to hear about rushing a fraternity.
+The way rushing is handled for fraternities is radically different than sororities, but I am glad to give you the parent perspective on both (check out our blog on Sororities).
+Either way, you will not find too many who love the rushing process.
+Like it or not, Greek life does have its advantages, especially at a large college; and kids are probably not going to forgo the rumors about rushing if it means not joining.

 USF fraternities pride themselves on promoting Scholarship, Brotherhood, and Leadership.
 Fraternity rush is somewhat disorganized and a bit chaotic.
 The more official rush is usually the second or third week of school when many of the chapters will host official orientations and open houses at the house or other various locations.
 It is a 12-day process.
 At that time, boys go from house to house, where they are greeted by brothers who will “interview” them.
 They can spend practically a whole evening, if they choose, at one house and never get to others.